It’s easy to want every guitar pedal you see, but your wallet may not be able to afford every little gadget and guitar pedal that your heart desires.

 1. TC Electronic HOF Mini Reverb Pedal – Our Top Choice for the Best Cheap Guitar Pedals

 The TC Electronic HOF Mini Reverb is a quality pedal that is great for adding some reverb to your playing.
-The tone is based on the popular Hall of Fame Reverb pedal but has been compacted into a mini version.
+It’s truly one of the best reverb pedals on the market today.
+The tone is based on the popular Hall of Fame Reverb pedal but this particular model has compacted it into a mini version.

 Additionally, the pedal makes an even greater impact thanks to the inclusion of TonePrint editor capabilities.
 The TonePrint editor allows you to plug the pedal into the computer and choose the sounds you want by creating your own tones or choosing from the free library.